-Kentucky Derby Pie is a rich, creamy pie made with sugar, butter, vanilla extract, chopped pecans, and melty chocolate chips all baked in a flaky pie crust.
+Kentucky Derby Pie is a rich and creamy pie made with pecans and chocolate chips, baked in a flaky pie crust.
+Try for a party or any time!

 If you love Chocolate Pecan Pie, then you’re sure to love this rich, sugary, buttery pie with pecans.
 It’s the ultimate Southern Dessert Recipe that’s perfect for any holiday or celebration!